gilmore-lab/symmetry-sorting/notes/project-notes-symmetry-sorting.md

 # project-notes-symmetry-sorting

 This is the project notes file for the symmetry sorting project.
+Notes are in reverse chronological order.

 ## 2016-03-06

 - rog added hclust-based hierarchical clustering plots to analysis-planning.Rmd.
+- "list-fied" several functions (make.nsets.df, make.jaccard.df) for readability.

 ## 2016-03-05-14:21

 - rog created new [analysis-planning.Rmd](../analysis-planning.Rmd) file in preparation for meeting with AMN and AC later this week.

 ## 2016-03-04-1740